mbehr1/adlt/README.md

 This Rust crate provides a library and tools to help you to handle automotive DLT (diagnostic log and trace, see [GENIVI](https://at.projects.genivi.org/wiki/display/PROJ/Diagnostic+Log+and+Trace) or [AUTOSAR](https://www.autosar.org/fileadmin/user_upload/standards/foundation/1-0/AUTOSAR_PRS_DiagnosticLogAndTraceProtocol.pdf)) files.

 **Note:** This is a very early version and it's my first Rust project.
-It's not intended/ready yet for any kind of use.
+There might be lots of bugs or restrictions/partial implementations yet.
 The interfaces will most likely change frequently!

 ## Features